OctopusDeploy/blog/blog/2019-08/what-is-cnab/index.md

 There are a few issues to work around if you try to use CNAB today.

-First, there is no 1.0 release of the [projects implementing the CNAB specification](https://cnab.io/community-projects/).
+There are no 1.0 releases from the [projects implementing the CNAB specification](https://cnab.io/community-projects/).
 [Duffle](https://duffle.sh/), [Porter](https://porter.sh) and [Docker App](https://github.com/docker/app) are all still working on their initial zero release versions, which means you can expect some breaking changes as they move forward.

 Installing the CNAB tools themselves is a manual process.
 Duffle provides binaries from their GitHub releases page, and it is up to the end user to download, rename and install them.
-Ideally these installers would be made available via the major software repos or stores to make installing and updating them painless, but und users have to manage this for themselves for now.
+Ideally these installers would be made available via the major software repos or stores to make installing and updating them painless, but end users have to manage this process for themselves for today.

 One of the goals of the CNAB specification was to allow bundles to be saved in a central repository.
 Projects like [CNAB to OCI](https://github.com/docker/cnab-to-oci) appear to be working on this, but like most CNAB tools it is in the early stages, so your luck may vary.